Machine-Learning-Foundations/exercise_07_cluster_analysis/README.md

 ### Task 4 (Optional): Comparison between k-Means and Gaussian Mixture Models

 Navigate into `src/ex4_gmm.py` and have a look at the code.
 We are creating synthetic dataset with three classes (the same that we used in the lecture) an want to compare k-means clustering and GMMs.
-If you want, you can take the diabetes dataset from Day 04.
 Implement the TODOs in the file.